Barkly Tableland

+Various regions defined by Northern Territory and Australian Commonwealth government departments.

+In addition, there exists a Barkly Tablelands IBRA subregion which conforms approximately with parts of the Barkly Tablelands proper.

 History

 William Landsborough was the first non-Indigenous Australian person to explore the tableland, and named it after Sir Henry Barkly, then governor of Victoria.

 In 1877 the overlander, Nathaniel Buchanan and Sam Croker crossed the Barkly Tableland and rode on to the Overland Telegraph Line opening new land for settlement.
 It was not until the introduction of generous leasing arrangements on the Barkly in the late 1870s that the region became more settled.

 In 1883, Harry Readford, one of the inspirations for the literary character Captain Starlight, drove a mob of cattle to the Barkly and subsequently established Brunette Downs (then called Corella Creek), with outstations at Anthony Lagoon and Cresswell Creek, for Macdonald, Smith and Co.
 In 1884, 2,500 cattle were driven to Brunette Downs and in 1885, Readford brought in 1,200 mixed cattle from Burketown.
-Other cattle stations in the area include Alexandria, Mittiebah and Walhallow.

 Geography

-The Barkly Tableland rises to more than 300 metres (1,000 feet) near the Queensland and Northern Territory border.
 Black soil plains cover much of the Barkly Tableland.
 Rainfall in this inland area is low (350mm per year) and subject to extreme seasonal fluctuations with rains occurring from November to March during the hot (up to 40 °C) summer.
 Winters are cool and frost may occur, especially in the southern section of the plain in Queensland.

 The Barkly Tableland is a distinct physiographic province of the larger West Australian Shield division.
 It includes the Mueller Plateau and Sandover-Pituri Platform physiographic sections between the desert uplands in the west and Mount Isa, Queensland in the east.
 The Tableland drains into the Gulf of Carpentaria via the Flinders River while the southwestern plains drain into Lake Eyre via the Diamantina River or into the Simpson Desert via the Georgina River which has its source on the Tableland.
-Mount Isa meanwhile is drained by the Leichardt River.
-Waterways on the Tableland itself are small as most water drains into the porous limestone, sometimes forming salt lakes such as Lake Buchanan in Queensland.
-Tarrabool Lake, the largest wooded swamp in tropical Australia, when completely filled, is located in the west of the Tablelands.
-Other important water sources on the downs are the artesian springs such as those of the Edgbaston Reserve.
+Waterways of the Tableland itself are small as most water drains into the porous limestone, sometimes forming salt lakes.
+Tarrabool Lake, the largest wooded swamp in tropical Australia, is located in the west of the Tablelands.
+Other important water sources on the downs are the artesian springs.

-The Barkly region, with a population of just over 5,900 people, has the lowest population of any region in the Northern Territory.
-Most live in the main town of Tennant Creek.
-Barkly has a diverse economy including agriculture, fishing, and defence but the main source of income is cattle ranching as the area includes some of the best beef cattle grazing country in Australia.

 Some of the very large cattle stations located on the Tableland include Alexandria Station, Alroy Downs, Anthony Lagoon, Austral Downs, Avon Downs, Banka Banka, Brunette Downs, Creswell Downs, Eva Downs, Helen Springs, Newcastle Waters and Lake Nash Station.

-The region attracts more than 140,000 tourists average each year.